x3zapper/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * When editing tags, the existing tags of the person will be removed i.e adding of tags is not cumulative.

 * You can remove all the person’s tags by typing `t/` without specifying any tags after it.
 * You can remove the person's timezone value by typing `tz/` without specifying any value after it.
 * You can remove the person's note data by typing `nt/` without specifying any text after it.

 <box type="tip" seamless>

-Note: It is a design choice that users are not able to edit the date a contact got added for purposes of `sort` command's `dateadded` sort type using the `edit` command.
+**Note:** The date a contact was added is automatically generated during `add` and cannot be defined using the `add` command nor edited through the `edit` command.
-This is because there is not a good reason that a user would need to edit such a property.
-However, if the user chooses, they can edit it in the json save file although consequences, disclaimers and constraints apply as stated in the `Editing the data file` section below.
+This is intentional, as there is typically no need to modify when a contact was created.
+However, advanced users may manually edit this field in the JSON data file
+(see the [Editing the data file](#editing-the-data-file) section for important warnings and constraints).

 </box>